romshark/Go-1-2-Proposal---Immutability/README.md

 ## 5. Other Proposals
 ### 5.1. [proposal: spec: add read-only slices and maps as function arguments #20443](https://github.com/golang/go/issues/20443)
-The proposed kind of immutability described in the document above doesn't solve the mutable shared state problem cause by [pointer aliasing](https://en.wikipedia.org/wiki/Pointer_aliasing) at all proposing only exceptional treatment of slices and maps passed as function arguments.
+The proposed kind of immutability described in the document above doesn't solve the mutable shared state problem caused by [pointer aliasing](https://en.wikipedia.org/wiki/Pointer_aliasing) at all proposing only exceptional treatment of slices and maps passed as function arguments.